 Name/Title

-Ackerman family: Joseph Ackerman, 1881 settler in Buxton Township, Traill County, DTEntry/Object ID
+Ackerman family: Joseph and Mary (Lemerick) Ackerman, 1881 settlers in Buxton Township, Traill County, Dakota TerritoryEntry/Object ID

 2023.324.1Description

-Tax records document that by 1903, Joseph Ackerman also owned the SW Qtr. of Section 2 in Buxton Township and by 1905, Joseph also owned the NE Qtr. of Section 10, which is shown on the plat map for Buxton Township in the 1909 Traill County Atlas.
-In 1909, the Joseph Ackerman family residence was in the corner of the SW Qtr. of S. 3, and a barn was located across the road in the corner of the NE Qtr. of S. 10.
+Tax records document that by 1903, Joseph Ackerman also owned the SW Qtr. of Section 2 in Buxton Township and by 1905, Joseph also owned the NE Qtr. of Section 10 [1909 Traill County Atlas map, below], Note that in 1909, the Joseph Ackerman family residence was in the corner of the SW Qtr. of S. 3, and a barn was located across the road in the corner of the NE Qtr. of S. 10.

 Accession